2006 California elections: California Courts of Appeal

-See California Courts of Appeal elections, 2006.

 State Senate

 There are 40 seats in the State Senate, the upper house of California's bicameral State Legislature.
 For this election, candidates running for even-numbered districts ran for four-year terms.
 The California Democratic Party maintained its majority control.

 State Assembly

 All 80 biennially-elected seats of the State Assembly, the lower house of California's bicameral State Legislature, were up for election this year.
 The California Democratic Party retained control of the State Assembly.